 We will discuss with you any decisions you may have already made regarding your care and will talk with you about the best way we can support you at the end of your life.

 If you wish to be cared for at home, we will do our best to accommodate this, with help from community services.
 We will discuss with your relatives and carers about what is practical.
-For further information about what to expect, please see our
+For further information about what to expect, please see our leaflet for relatives and friends, Care in last days of life.

 For those patients who are acutely ill with limited reversibility of medical conditions and thus, who may be approaching the end of life, Advance Care Planning will include discussions about cardiopulmonary resuscitation (CPR) (CPR is provided if your heart stops functioning), treatment and comfort care should be provide in the ward setting rather than intensive care.

 CPR attempts to restart the heart or breathing when these have stopped.
-Unfortunately, this is and does not work in patients with advanced and irreversible illness.
+Unfortunately, this is not always successful and does not work in patients with advanced and irreversible illness.
 This is because CPR will subject the patient to a vigorous physical intervention that deprives them and those important to them of a dignified death.
 For some people this may prolong the process of dying and, in doing so, prolong or increase suffering.

 Your doctor or the healthcare professional caring for you will ensure that decisions about CPR are discussed with you, in order to establish your wishes.
 The healthcare professionals will make a clinical judgement about whether to attempt CPR, based on how likely it is to succeed, as we need to ensure that an ineffective treatment is avoided and patients who are dying have a dignified and peaceful end.